-UCI’s Third Year of Participating in Hunger and Homelessness Awareness Week
+UCI’s Third Annual Hunger and Homelessness Awareness Week

 UCI participated in Hunger and Homelessness Awareness Week from Nov.
 9th through Nov.
 16th, their third year promoting the nation-wide initiative.